AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 If you meet the prerequisites, you might want to perform some preflight checks on the data in the event dataset before you enable identity stitching:

-* Ensure identities are marked properly in the schema for the event dataset.
+* Ensure that identities are marked properly in the schema for the event dataset.
 [See Identity namespace overview](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces).
 * Verify identity coverage for both persistent ID and person ID:
   * Persistent ID: Query 7 days of data where your persistent ID field is not null and divide by a query of 7 days of data for all events in your dataset.
 This percentage should be above 95%.